Igorot resistance to Spanish colonization: 1759 expedition

 In 1755, Augustinian friar Pedro de Vivar established the Tonglo mission near Baguio, but was subsequently driven out after six months for offending the local Igorot community with his attempts to take down their religious idol.
 An attempt in 1759 to reclaim the mission was defeated with an ambush.
 In response, Governor Pedro Manuel de Arandia Santisteban ordered Manuel Arza de Urrutia to embark on a punitive expedition.
 Arza would raze Tonglo to the ground after five hours of artillery fire, but the Igorot defenders simply retreated further inland to the mountains.

 The 1759 expedition ended Augustinian missionary work in the Cordilleras.
 It also left the Igorots in possession of their natural resources and territory.
 After a short period of reprisal against communities who participated in the expedition, relations between lowland communities and mountain Igorots were normalized once again.
 The Spanish colonial government focused on economic growth and the cultivation of cash crops, although forts were still established and maintained near the Magat River.

 Smaller punitive expeditions were sent in the 1770s to force Igorots to settle in reduccion settlements, with varying success.
 This policy continued until the 1790s.

 Galvey expeditions

 From 1829 to 1839, Colonel Guillermo Galvey undertook 45 expeditions up and down the La Trinidad valley of Benguet in an effort to suppress the illicit tobacco trade and subjugate the Igorot people.
-Galvey's expeditions destroyed the La Trinidad valley and allowed the Spanish to adopt a policy of conquest.
+Galvey's expeditions destroyed the La Trinidad valley and allowed the Spaniards to adopt a policy of conquest.
 According to accounts, the number of houses in the valley went from 500 when Galvey first arrived to nine when he left.

-Advancements in technology also allowed the Spanish to more effectively subjugate the Igorots during the 19th century.
-The invention of the Remington Arms Company repeating rifles meant that muskets that were useless during the rainy season were obsolete.
+Advancements in technology also allowed the Spaniards to more effectively subjugate the Igorots during the 19th century.
+The invention of the Remington Arms Company's repeating rifles meant that muskets that were useless during the rainy season were obsolete.